Sogdia: Young Avestan period (c. 900–500 BCE)

 towards Parutian Ishkata, Haraivian Margu, Gava Sogdia (gaom-ca suγδəm), and Chorasmia.

 — Mihr Yasht 10.14 (translated by Ilya Gershovitch).

 The second mention is found in the first chapter of the Vendidad, which consists of a list of the sixteen good regions created by Ahura Mazda for the Iranians.
 Gava is the second region mentioned on the list, directly behind Airyanem Vaejah, the homeland of Zarathustra and the Iranians, according to Zoroastrian tradition:

 The second of the good lands and countries which I, Ahura Mazda, created, was the Gava of the Sogdians (gāum yim suγδō.shaiianəm).

 Thereupon came Angra Mainyu, who is all death, and he counter-created the locust, which brings death unto cattle and plants.

 — Vendidad 1.4 (translated by James Darmesteter).

 While it is widely accepted that Gava referred to the region inhabited by the Sogdians during the Avestan period, its meaning is not clear.
-For example, Vogelsang connects it with Gabae, a Sogdian stronghold in western Sogdia and speculates that during the time of the Avesta, the center of Sogdia may have been closer to Bukhara instead of Samarkand.
+For example, Vogelsang connects it with Gabae, a Sogdian stronghold in western Sogdia, and speculates that during the time of the Avesta, the centre of Sogdia may have been closer to Bukhara than to Samarkand.

 Achaemenid period (546–327 BC)

 Sogdian soldier circa 338 BCE, tomb of Artaxerxes III.

-Achaemenid ruler Cyrus the Great conquered Sogdiana while campaigning in Central Asia in 546–539 BC, a fact mentioned by the ancient Greek historian Herodotus in his Histories.
+Achaemenid ruler Cyrus the Great conquered Sogdiana while campaigning in Central Asia in 546–539 BCE, a fact mentioned by the ancient Greek historian Herodotus in his Histories.
 Darius I introduced the Aramaic writing system and coin currency to Central Asia, in addition to incorporating Sogdians into his standing army as regular soldiers and cavalrymen.
 Sogdia was also listed on the Behistun Inscription of Darius.
-A contingent of Sogdian soldiers fought in the main army of Xerxes I during his second, ultimately-failed invasion of Greece in 480 BC.
+A contingent of Sogdian soldiers fought in the main army of Xerxes I during his second, ultimately unsuccessful, invasion of Greece in 480 BCE.
 A Persian inscription from Susa claims that the palace there was adorned with lapis lazuli and carnelian originating from Sogdiana.

-During this period of Persian rule, the western half of Asia Minor was part of the Greek civilization.
-As the Achaemenids conquered it, they met persistent resistance and revolt.
-One of their solutions was to ethnically cleanse rebelling regions, relocating those who survived to the far side of the empire.
-Thus Sogdiana came to have a significant Greek population.